November 2026 at Disney World: Crowd Calendar & Info

 In addition to this, there are a few events on the ESPN Wide World of Sports November Calendar, but these are the types of youth events that only really are a draw for parents with kids participating in them.
 In other words, if you don’t already know about these events, they probably won’t be a draw for you.

-In terms of attractions, consult our Walt Disney World Refurbishment Schedule to see what’s planned for November.
-That might be a bit deceptive, as there’s a lot of ongoing construction throughout Walt Disney World, and will be for the next several years.
+In terms of attractions, consult our Walt Disney World Refurbishment Schedule to see what’s scheduled for November.
+Due it being a busy stretch, there typically are not a lot of attraction closures during the holiday at Walt Disney World.

 There’s no color-coded November crowd calendar for Walt Disney World at the top of this section because it wouldn’t tell the full story of attendance trends–and individual days are almost impossible to predict right now.
 If you spend the ~5 minutes reading this section from beginning to end, you’ll be far better prepared to avoid November crowds!